gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 | 4242 | DTLS Chunk Key-Management Messages | RFC-To-Be |
 {: #iana-payload-protection-id title="Protection Operator Protocol Identifier Registered" cols="r l l"}

-Secondly it is requested that a new Payload Protocol Identifier is assigned to be used to identify the PVALID message {{pvalid}}.
+It is also requested that a new Payload Protocol Identifier is assigned to be used to identify the PVALID message {{pvalid}}.

 | ID Value | SCTP Payload Protocol Identifier | Reference |